-- A. "Lion Alert" is our emergency alert and notification system.
-Lion Alert delivers rapid, multi- platform messages in the event of an emergency.
-This will be your best source for timely information and instructions on what to do in the event of any campus emergency such as severe weather, power outages, criminal activity, threats, or other emergency situations. - To log-in and access your Lion Alert Dashboard account, go to the following secure web-site: https://www.myschoolcast.com/go/ws.
-Your myWallaceID account is used in order for you to access your private Lion Alert Dashboard page.
-If you have not set-up your myWallaceID account, please visit https://mywallaceid.wallacestate.edu to do so prior to visiting the Lion Alert Dashboard.
-Additionally, college closing announcements may also be posted on the Wallace State web site, Facebook page, and on area television and radio stations. - B. Personal safety is always a priority during severe weather.
+A. "Lion Alert" is our emergency alert and notification system.
+Lion Alert delivers rapid, multi-platform messages in the event of an emergency.
+This will be your best source for timely information and instructions on what to do in the event of any campus emergency such as severe weather, power outages, criminal activity, threats, or other emergency situations.

+In order to receive alerts, please take these very important steps to update your information:

+- 1) From the Wallace State homepage, click on the myWallaceState button. - 2) Follow the link for myWallaceState for current students and employees on the next page and then log in. - 3) Next go to the Personal Information Tab.
+Check your contact information by clicking on the links for "Update Addresses and Phones" and for "Update E-mail Addresses."
+Please make sure your information is current in both places. - 4) Remember to update your contact information whenever you have a change in phone number, email address, etc., even if it is mid-semester. - B. Personal safety is always a priority during severe weather.
 If students are unable to attend class or clinical due to severe weather conditions in their area, they must notify the instructor or nursing office by telephone at the earliest possible time.